Kotl-EV/ElectricityAddon/readme.md

 ![Banner](.readme/header.png)

-# ElectricityUnofficial
+# ElectricityAddon

 Brings electricity into the game!

 ## About

-ElectricityUnofficial is a Mod for the game [VintageStory](https://www.vintagestory.at/).
+ElectricityAddon is a Mod for the game [VintageStory](https://www.vintagestory.at/).